 The use of antibiotics will cause pathogenic microorganisms to develop drug resistance, making the effective dose of antibiotics to kill bacteria continue to increase.

-can be passed from generation to generation, and it can be passed between different bacteria.
+The resistance gene can be passed from generation to generation, and it can be passed between different bacteria.
 Therefore, although some drug-resistant bacteria are not pathogenic, they can transmit drug-resistant genes to pathogenic bacteria.
 The increase and spread of drug-resistant pathogenic bacteria pose potential risks to human health.

 At the same time, the coexistence of multiple antibiotics in the environment creates favorable conditions for the growth of drug-resistant, especially cross-resistant strains.